James is Spot On

 The Bank of England held a meeting of their Citizens’ Panel in the Midlands recently.
 They wanted to listen to the views of local people about the economy.
 The main concern people had was the growing level of inequality.
 Wealth is increasingly concentrated in the hands of a few.
 These people are even celebrated in the “Rich List” published annually by a Sunday paper.
-Their wealth may be inherited, derive from profits, or be gained through the financial sector of our economy where wealth is used to gain more wealth, extracting it from productive activities.
+Their wealth may be inherited, derive from profits, or be gained through the financial sector of our economy where wealth, extracted from productive activities, is used to gain more wealth, and hoarded, reducing consumption.
 Other than highly paid sports stars, there are very few wage earners in the Rich List.

 It is 10 years since Richard Wilkinson and Kate Pickett published “The Spirit Level”.
 They showed how inequality was bad for all members of a society, the rich and the poor, and those in between.
 Hoarding wealth and failing to share the rewards of work fairly damage societies and the people within them.
-This isn’t what God wants for his world, and He hears their cries, says, James.
+This isn’t what God wants for his world, and He hears the cries of those who are hard done by, says James.

 James didn’t set out to write about economics, but he is “spot on.”